Gordon Zahn

-Gordon Zahn (born Gordon Charles Paul Roach; August 7, 1918, in Milwaukee, Wisconsin – December 9, 2007, in Wauwatosa, Wisconsin) was an American sociologist, pacifist, professor, and author.
+Gordon Zahn (born Gordon Charles Paul Roach; August 7, 1918 – December 9, 2007) was an American sociologist, pacifist, professor, and author.

 Early life

 Born out of wedlock, Zahn took his stepfather's last name.
 During World War II, he was a conscientious objector, and served in a Civilian Public Service camp established by the Catholic Worker Movement.
 Zahn later transferred to Rosewood State Training School in Maryland, a school for the developmentally disabled.
 He worked there as a conscientious objector until April 1946.
 His experiences at Rosewood were published in the Catholic Worker in the July and October 1946 issues, as a continuation of his attempt to reform Rosewood.

 Education and career

 In 1946 Zahn and a friend went to Saint John's University in Collegeville, Minnesota.
 There they met Eugene McCarthy, who hired them when he became a U.S. Senator.
 Zahn received a PhD from The Catholic University of America and then a job at Loyola University Chicago.
 Cardinal Augustin Bea unsuccessfully pressured both Loyola and a German publisher to stop Zahn's book German Catholics and Hitler's Wars.
 Zahn was later hired away by the University of Massachusetts Amherst.